When you’re planning an extension, one of the key things to consider is natural light.

 Our existing living room has a window at the front and did have a glazed door at the back, which is now an internal door.
 The same goes in the kitchen.

 In both of these rooms, the number of windows has been reduced to one and the glazed area cut to less than one third of what it was, which of course ran the risk of plunging the rooms into darkness.

 The existing living room has a very large mirror in the room which helps add space and light.

-The room (which has a TV and sofa) is now mainly be used in the evenings as we will have a new family room with a huge glazed door and window, so it feels like the light is less of an issue for this room.
+The room (which has a TV and sofa) is now mainly be used in the evenings as we will have a new family room with a huge glazed door and a new double glazed window, so it feels like the light is less of an issue for this room.